microsoft/dotnet/releases/net48/dotnet48-changes.md

 * Fixed an infinite loop that can arise when setting the height of ListBox (or other ItemsControl) to zero.
 [448747, PresentationFramework.dll, Bug, Build:3707]
 * Fixed a reliability problem to reduce crashes with rapid window size changes when running in Software Rendering mode.
 [691364, wpfgfx_v0400.dll, Bug, Build:3707]
 * Fixed a crash arising when Visual Studio's diagnostic tools are enabled to debug an app that has a ResourceDictionary whose Source points to invalid XAML.
 [727642, PresentationFramework.dll, Bug, Build:3707]
+* Fixed a security vulnerability when pasting in WPF textboxes and in WPFs Clipboard APIs [678471, PresentationCore.dll, Bug, Build: 3707]
+* Fixed a security vulnerability when pasting in WPF RichTextbox and InkCanvas [678477, PresentationFramework.dll, Bug, Build: 3707]
 * Improved the memory allocation and cleanup scheduling behavior of the weak-event pattern.
 To opt-in to these improvements, set AppContext switches to 'true': Switch.MS.Internal.EnableWeakEventMemoryImprovements and Switch.MS.Internal.EnableCleanupSchedulingImprovements.
 [759824, WindowsBase.dll, PresentationFramework.dll, Bug, Build:3734]
 * Fixed context menus and popups that are sometimes dismissed unexpectedly when shown for the first-time on a non-primary High-DPI monitor [732853, PresentationFramework.dll, PresentationCore.dll, Bug, Build:3734]
 * Fixed a crash due to ElementNotAvailableException arising when scrolling and expanding/collapsing nodes in a TreeView with VirtualizationMode=Recycling, that changes its IsEnabled property while expanding nodes.
 This crash only occurs when there is a "partial automation client" running (and no full automation client); The chief example is running the app over RDP to a Win10 machine.
 [705448, PresentationCore.dll, Bug, Build:3734]